filecoin-saturn/L1-node/docs/faq.md

 ### What happens if I change my wallet address and restart?

-Retrievals that have been already submitted would still be tied to the old wallet address.
-If there's been a security breach, please reach out to us.
+Retrievals that have been already submitted will be to listed wallet at the end of every month.